sourcegraph/about/projects/primary_workflow_improvements.md

 - [Search results using index search highlight correctly](https://github.com/sourcegraph/enterprise/issues/11960).
   We found out there is a small Zoekt bug that returns too many lines when using a searching regex.
 There is now a workaround to limit the match to one line.

-- If the user adds a filter duplicate, their choice of filter name will be shown on the filter chip. [user prioritized filter chip name](https://github.com/sourcegraph/sourcegraph/pull/348)
+- If the user adds a filter duplicate, their choice of filter name will be shown on the filter chip: [User prioritized filter chip name](https://github.com/sourcegraph/sourcegraph/pull/348).

 - Users could not edit or delete Saved Searches that were saved in the global settings: [Saved Searches issue](https://github.com/sourcegraph/sourcegraph/issues/369).
 This has now been resolved and Site Admins can edit and delete Saved Searches.
 Furthermore, Non-Siteadmin users are now restricted from being able to edit or delete Saved Searches configured at the global level.

 Also some minor UI fixes:

-- The close button in the panel header stays located on the top [Panel header close button fix](https://github.com/sourcegraph/sourcegraph/pull/406)
+- The close button in the panel header stays located on the top [Panel header close button fix](https://github.com/sourcegraph/sourcegraph/pull/406).
-- The Phabricator icon is now displayed correctly [Display Phabricator Icon correctly](https://github.com/sourcegraph/sourcegraph/pull/340)
+- The Phabricator icon is now displayed correctly [Display Phabricator Icon correctly](https://github.com/sourcegraph/sourcegraph/pull/340).
-- The view mode icon now shows the correct option when opening files in code view due to a line number in the URL.
-[View mode fix](https://github.com/sourcegraph/sourcegraph/pull/622)
+- The view mode icon now shows the correct option when opening files in code view due to a line number in the URL: [View mode fix](https://github.com/sourcegraph/sourcegraph/pull/622).